dongyeon99/ML_immunotherapy_response/README.md

 Additionally, the gene expression data for TCGA cohorts, which were used as input data for the TIDE method, also can be found at https://gdc.xenahubs.net.

+For additional validation, bulk RNA-seq and mature miRNA expression data were acquired from PCAWG (Pan-Cancer Analysis of Whole Genomes) (https://pcawg.xenahubs.net).

 <br/>